-Analysis | Meet the Trump-Charlottesville truthers
+Analysis | Pence joins in the effort to rewrite Trump’s Charlottesville history

+Pence didn’t go as far as others in arguing that Trump’s “both sides” didn’t lump in the white supremacists, but it glossed over the fact that Trump’s denunciation was bookended by his both-sides commentary.

+Back in 2019, I looked at this topic in-depth after the Biden campaign made it the focal point of its launch video and the Trump Team fought back.
+Given Pence’s new comments — and what some were saying last week following the White House for 48 hours declining to directly and forcefully condemn white supremacists — it’s a post that’s worth resurfacing:

-Joe Biden’s presidential launch has again cast a spotlight on President Trump’s comments about the 2017 tragedy in Charlottesville, Va.
+Joe Biden’s presidential launch has again cast a spotlight on President Trump’s comments about the 2017 tragedy in Charlottesville.
 And in doing so, it has unearthed a surprising amount of revisionist history from Trump’s supporters.

-In his announcement video, Biden prominently features scenes of the August 2017 “Unite the Right” rally that resulted in an avowed neo-Nazi killing a woman and injuring dozens of other by driving into a crowd of counterprotesters.
-Trump would soon condemn what happened “on many sides” and later argue there were good people “on both sides” of the scene that day.
+In his announcement video, Biden prominently featured scenes from the August 2017 “Unite the Right” rally that resulted in an avowed neo-Nazi killing a woman and injuring dozens of other by driving into a crowd of counterprotesters.
+Trump would soon condemn what happened “on many sides” and later argue there were “very fine people on both sides” of the scenes that weekend.

-Following the launch, I was surprised to learn there was a virulent backlash to the criticism of Trump’s comments.
-A limited but real number of Trump backers have recently seized upon a portion of Trump’s comments to argue that they were taken out of context.

-It’s a very convenient reading that ignores Trump’s frequent use of dog whistles and many of the facts on the ground.
-Let’s recap.
+That led to an instant backlash, including by some in the White House, who felt Trump was downplaying the racism on display on that tragic day.

+But some Trump supporters — and now Trump himself — have argued that he was taken out of context.
+They say he wasn’t referring to neo-Nazis, white supremacists and white nationalists when he referred to “very fine people” on both sides, but rather some other people who shared their cause of saving a statue of Confederate general Robert E. Lee.

 After the death of Heather Heyer, Trump on Aug.
 12 condemned “in the strongest possible terms this egregious display of hatred, bigotry and violence — on many sides.”
-He then repeated “on many sides,” apparently emphasizing that the counterprotesters (which included many who were peaceful and some who weren’t) needed to be condemned as well.
+He then repeated “on many sides,” apparently seeking to emphasize the idea that the counterprotesters (which included many who were peaceful and some who weren’t) needed to be condemned, as well.

 After an outcry, Trump on Aug.
 13 offered a more forceful denunciation of the white supremacists, neo-Nazis and white nationalists who had rallied in Charlottesville.
 But then, on Aug.
-15, he again returned to the “both sides” commentary, saying there were both “blame” and “very fine people” on each side that day.
+15, he again returned to the “both sides” commentary, saying there was both “blame” and “very fine people” on each side that day.

-Here’s where we get to the truthers.
-Some prominent Trump supporters — including Breitbart, Dilbert cartoonist Scott Adams, and an opinion writer at the Washington Examiner — have argued recently that Trump has gotten a raw deal.
-They say he wasn’t talking about neo-Nazis, white supremacists and white nationalists when he referred to “very fine people.”
-And sure enough, Trump at one point excluded them from his formulation.
+Contained in that third set of comments is a quote that Trump supporters, including Trump surrogate Steve Cortes and Breitbart News, have argued is exculpatory, They note that Trump, at one point, explicitly excluded neo-Nazis and white nationalists from his “very fine people” formulation.

 Here’s a brief transcript (key parts bolded):

-That last bolded part is what this case is built on.
-Trump explicitly says he’s not talking about neo-Nazis and white nationalists!
-He said they should be condemned totally!
+As you can see, Trump does say those groups should be “condemned totally.”
+This is the basis for what some call the “Charlottesville hoax.”

-But it leads to the question: Who was he talking about?
-The “Unite the Right” rally was organized by a well-known white nationalist, Richard Spencer, and included both neo-Nazis and white supremacist groups.
-Former KKK head David Duke was a scheduled speaker.
-The cause they were protesting — the removal of a statue of Confederate general Robert E. Lee — is one supported by many nonwhite supremacists and nonwhite nationalists, but this rally was clearly not one for you average supporter of Confederate monuments.
+But it leads to the question: Which “very fine people” was he talking about?
+The “Unite the Right” rally was partly organized by a well-known white nationalist, Richard Spencer, and included both neo-Nazis and white supremacist groups.
+Former Ku Klux Klan head David Duke was a scheduled speaker.
+The cause they were protesting — the removal of Lee’s statue — is one supported by many non-white supremacists and non-white nationalists, but this rally was clearly not one for your average supporter of Confederate monuments.

 And indeed, if you look at what Trump says next, it seems that he totally misconstrues who was actually protesting in Charlottesville.
 Here’s the next part: